 2022 Skoda Karoq spotted by a TopElectricSUV reader

-The 2022 Karoq is close to its unveiling, as Skoda has begun testing prototypes with mild camouflage.
+The unveiling of the 2022 Karoq is near as Skoda is testing prototypes with mild camouflage.
 TopElectricSUV.com reader Tomas U, from Mlada Boleslav, Czech Republic, spotted a white test mule of the new Karoq (set as the featured image of the story).
-While it may seem like the old Karoq at first glance, a closer look reveals that Skoda has disguised it with fake plastic panels and stickers to hide the changes.
+While it may look like the old Karoq, Skoda has covered it up with fake plastic panels and stickers to hide the changes.
 Right off the bat, the headlamps seem to have been reshaped, and the radiator grille and front bumper are retouched.

-Interior changes introduced on the Skoda Karoq with the mid-cycle update should be subtle.
-MIB3, the latest generation of Volkswagen Group’s modular infotainment system, made it to the compact SUV in June last year.
+Interior changes introduced on the Skoda Karoq with the mid-cycle update should be minimal.
+MIB3, the latest generation of Volkswagen Group’s modular infotainment system, made it to the compact SUV in June 2020.
 So, the infotainment family will probably remain unchanged.
-New seat upholstery and brushed aluminium inserts could help spruce up the cabin.
+According to a post on the cochespias.net forum, Skoda will extend ambient lighting to more places and provide a new interface in the multimedia system that’s similar to the Skoda Octavia.
+This post mentions a new seat upholstery as another change that would spruce up the cabin.